 HEC-HMS was used to model hydrology for the basin.
 Hydrology for frequency storms 2, 5, 10, 25, 50, 100, 200, and 500 years were computed based on the basin square mileage, canopy and loss calculations, and the model was run for a time period of three days.
 Precipitation occurred in the first day.
 The additional two days of hydrology model simulation provided inputs to the hydraulic model for a long enough duration for the storm peak to reach the outlets.
 Parameters from the alternative analysis phase HEC-HMS model were carried to this model.
 The alternative analysis phase model used a subset of the SLaMM model which has been calibrated for the March 2016 rain event.
 For these reasons, HEC-HMS model calibration was not originally planned for the combined model.
-Additionally, the HEC-HMS alternative analysis model that was used as a starting point for the RP phase had four separate subbasins within the study area, which corresponded to the HEC-RAS 2D areas used in the last phase.
-It was determined that the HEC-RAS 2D areas should be combined in an effort to reduce model instability, and in turn, the HEC-HMS subbasins were combined into a single subbasin area for the RP.
+Additionally, the HEC-HMS alternative analysis model that was used as a starting point for the RP phase had four separate subbasins within the study area, which corresponded to the HEC-RAS 2D areas should be combined in an effort to reduce model instability, and in turn, the HEC-HMS subbasins were combined into a single subbasin area for the RP.
 During calibration of the HEC-RAS model for the RP, it was identified that parameters in the hydrology required adjustments.